sara-nl/griddocs/source/Pages/FAQ.rst

 .. _transfer-speed:

-What is the data transfer speed between grid locations?
+What is the data transfer speed between Grid locations?
 =======================================================

-In the Netherlands NGI_NL infrastructure the transfer speed between grid storage and grid processing cluster (at SURFsara) is up to 500Gbit/s.
+In the Netherlands NGI_NL infrastructure the transfer speed between Grid storage and Grid processing cluster (at SURFsara) is up to 500Gbit/s.
 The transfer speed between nodes is 10Gbit/s and between sites it is typically 10 to 20 Gbit/s.

 .. _cpu-time: